cassini1010/documentations/docs/PythonTricks.md

 >>[1,2,3,4,5,6]
 ```

-Unpacking in a function allows us to provide variable number of arguments to the funciton.
+Unpacking in a function allows us to provide variable number of arguments to the function.

 ```python
 # Unpacking in function arguments